 CLICK HERE for more information about the Waterville Rocks concert series.

-Waterville Rocks 2023 Sponsors: City of Waterville, Colby College, MIFF 26, Central Maine Chevy, Camden National Bank, and The Proper Pig
+Waterville Rocks 2023 Sponsors: City of Waterville, Colby College, MIFF 26, Central Maine Chevy, Camden National Bank, The Proper Pig, and GoNetspeed.

 Beer Garden opens at 6pm.